fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 From here on out, we will be using the functional programming methods of JavaScript [array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array), such as  _find_, _filter_  and _map_  all the time.
 They operate on the same general princible as streams in Java 8, which have been used last few years in Ohjelmoinnin perusteet and Ohjelmoinnin jatkokurssi at the department of Computer Science, and in the programming MOOC.

-If functional programming with arrays feels foreign, it is worth it to watch at least the three first parts from YouTube video series <i>Functional Programming in JavaScript</i>:
+If functional programming with arrays feels foreign, it is worth watching at least the three first parts from the YouTube video series [Functional Programming in JavaScript](https://www.youtube.com/playlist?list=PL0zVEGEvSaeEd9hlmCXrk5yUyqUag-n84):

 - [Higher-order functions](https://www.youtube.com/watch?v=BMUiFMZr7vk&list=PL0zVEGEvSaeEd9hlmCXrk5yUyqUag-n84)
 - [Map](https://www.youtube.com/watch?v=bCqtb-Z5YGQ&list=PL0zVEGEvSaeEd9hlmCXrk5yUyqUag-n84&index=2)